muratkeremozcan/cctdd/ch13-react-router/react-router.md

 ### Takeaways

 - E2e testing lets us cover the app's routing features and possible flows in a better way.
-- Whether using e2e or component tests, the main idea of TDD is the same; start with something failing, do the minimal to get it to work, and then make it better.
+- Whether using e2e or component tests, the main idea of TDD is the same; start with something failing, do the mimimum to get it to work, and then make it better.
 - The obvious, but hard to implement, practice in test driven design is to write very small incremental tests at a time.
 Be more considerate about smaller increments with e2e tests, because of the higher impact radius of the changes.
 - Whenever we are testing a component that includes other components, take a look at the child component source and the component test.
 The same rule applies to e2e as well.
 Always check the test coverage of lower level tests and prefer not to duplicate the effort at a higher level, because it will have extra cost but might not provide extra confidence.
 - Any time we have passing tests, we want to prefer to refactor or add more tests before adding more source code.